Polina Malinovskaya Goes Braless Under White Crop Top In Smoking-Hot New Upload

 Her panties were made of cotton and had a thick band with the Victoria’s Secret logo on it.
 The sides of Polina’s bottoms were hiked up near her hips and the high cut showed off her fit legs.
 The front of the garment rode low on her pelvis and drew even more attention to her trim midsection and trim figure.
 The other photo in the set captured another angle of the model’s body, which included a glimpse of her derriere.

 She opted to go jewelry-free, ensuring all eyes were glued to her toned and tanned body.
-Polina kept her hairstyle simple and puled her blond tresses back in a tight bun that rested on the top of her head.
-Her bubblegum pink nails were also on display for the camera, but she didn’t wear any further glam.
+Polina kept her hairstyle simple and pulled her blond tresses back in a tight bun that rested on the top of her head.
+Her bubble gum pink nails were also on display for the camera, but she didn’t wear any further glam.
 The makeup-free photo showcased her natural beauty while highlighting her tan complexion.

-In her caption, the model asked fans to wake her up “when corona ends;” something that she has posted about many times before.
+In her caption, the model asked fans to wake her up “when corona ends,” which she has posted about many times before.

-Fans were far from shy about showing their love for the sizzling new snapshot.
+Fans were far from shy about showing love for the sizzling new snapshot.
 It has earned over 162,000 like and well over 700 comments from admirers who loved her NSFW look.

 “Dang babe, you’re perfect,” one Instagrammer commented alongside a single red heart emoji.